What can be added

-- Only releases with a title are accepted (working title is OK too).
+- Only releases with a title and full release date are accepted (working title is OK too).

 - TBA albums are not allowed !!! (read HERE

-- We also don't feature re-releases and remasters - however, you can mention them in the 'Additional info' box of the original album.
-Leaving a comment with reasons for adding/modifying album information (and providing a source) greatly increases the chance of your edit being accepted by the Staff.
+- We also don't feature re-releases or remasters - however, we do feature re-recordings.
+Any and all info regarding re-releases and remasters is to be added to the "Additional info" field of the original album.
+Leaving a comment with reasons for adding/modifying album information (and providing an official source) greatly increases the chance of your edit being accepted by the Staff.

 Most of them are self-explanatory, however, there are a few tricky ones.

 - Single - usually very short, containing 1-4 songs.
 Most commonly has the same name as the main song.
 Besides 1 or 2 main songs it usually contains unreleased tracks, covers, demos, live and alternative versions.

 - EP - normally has the same content as a studio album would, differs mostly in length (longer than a single but not enough for a regular album).
 In a lot of cases contains new material, not available anywhere else, sometimes with a few bonuses thrown in (live tracks, alternative versions).
 Most split CDs should be classified as EPs.

 - VA - Various Artists.
 Compilation CDs with over 4 different artists on them.
 Artists should be then listed in the tracklist, ex: "# Iron Maiden - The Trooper".